-The Masters in Educational and Leadership Management is a core programme of study for leaders and managers in education.
+The Masters in Educational Leadership and Management is a core programme of study for leaders and managers in education.
 It is designed to meet the interests of leaders at all levels who are keen to improve their leadership and management understanding and practices.

 The course aims to strengthen your leadership and management skills, and to enable you to apply theory and ideas within your workplace and utilise existing and emerging research-informed knowledge of educational leadership internationally.
 It will enable you to develop, broaden and deepen your critical understanding of your organisation and the environment in which you operate, manage change and promote the development of yourself, your colleagues and your organisation.

-The programme is vitally relevant for middle and senior managers and leaders in schools and post-compulsory educational organisations in the UK and overseas, as well as those who advise these managers and leaders – for example local authority staff, educational consultants, and policy advisors.
+The programme is vitally relevant for middle and senior managers and leaders in schools and post-compulsory educational organisations in Malaysia, the UK and overseas, as well as those who advise these managers and leaders – for example local authority staff, educational consultants, and policy advisors.